Benemrxr/toolkits-architectures/reports/Report_4.md

 ```

 We immediately added the .env file to our .gitignore and we further added some suggestions from the internet to our .gitignore in order to avoid future difficulties.
-We then created the docker_entrypoint.sh file equal to the example on the project sheet.
+We then created the docker_entrypoint.sh file equally to the example on the project sheet.
 After that, we created a Dockerfile as follows:

 ```
 FROM python:3.8-slim-buster